weiningZhang/statdp-1/README.md

 Statistical Counterexample Detector for Differential Privacy.

 # Usage
-You have to define your algorithm wit the fisrt two arguments being (Queries, Privacy Budget), and the privacy budget should be named 'epsilon'.
+You have to define your algorithm wit the fisrt two arguments being (Queries, Privacy Budget).

 Then you can simply call the detection tool with automatic database generation and event selection:
 ```python